The Problem

 Why This Project Stands Out

-Unlike traditional compliance training that emphasizes recall, this solution focuses on behavior change and knowledge transfer, which are core goals of instructional design.
+Unlike traditional compliance training that emphasizes recall, this solution focuses on behavior change and knowledge transfer.
 It applies evidence-based learning theories to ensure learners not only understand policies but can also apply them under real workplace pressures.
 By embedding reflection, feedback, and authentic decision-making, the experience moves beyond compliance into meaningful professional development.
 The result is a training program that is both instructionally sound and practically impactful.

 Tools Used